PeqNP/GameKit/README.md

 - GameKit-Android (this is not yet complete)

 The features that the native GameKit libraries provide is equivalent to Cocos's SDKBOX.
 The primary differences between the two projects are:
 - GameKit is fully tested.
-This makes GameKit a _much_ more stable and changeable platform.
-Most new 3rd party services, such as Chartboost, etc. take less than 30 minutes to support.
+This makes GameKit a stable and robust platform.
-- More native land related features including application related features such as (notifications, foreground/background messages, etc.)
+- More native land related features including application notifications, foreground/background messages, etc.
 - A _consistent_ API for every module.
 Write integration code only once.
 In addition to this, many of the APIs provide the option to configure which services should be used at run-time.
 The ad API, for instance, even allows you to download this configuration from a remote host.
 This provides you with the ability to change how ads are served.
 More importantly _which_ mediation services to use at any given time.
+- Exceptionally easy integration.
+Add configuration to your respective project files (mediation.json, iap.json, etc.) and GameKit will add only the dependent libraries your project needs.
+- GameKit does *NOT* send analytics.
+- GameKit is open source and licensed udner the MIT license.

-Except for analytics, GameKit is already feature parity with SDKBOX on the iOS platform.
-As soon as Android is complete it will be feature parity for both platforms.
+Except for rudimentary Facebook analytic support, GameKit is already feature parity with SDKBOX on the iOS platform.
+As soon as Android is complete it will be nearly feature parity for both platforms.
+Analytics and other plugins will be added as needed.

 ## FAQ

 **Q:** Why are you not using Lua's convention to use the built-in table mechanism to create classes?

 A trade-off was made to favor speed over memory usage; which is arguably negligible.
 Using Lua's built-in table mechanism, to create classes, incurs extra message calls when mapping a method call to a respective instance variable.
 This library does not incur that hit, as the function is associated directly to the 'class' instance.
 All this being said, I have dabbled with the idea of creating a converter that could, theoritically, transform the classes into the convention used by the majority of the Lua community.
 For now, the trade-off is justified, as games need to run as fast as possible.

-## TODO